dataplat/FabricTools/docs/en-US/Get-FabricConfig.md

 ## DESCRIPTION

-Gets the configuration for use with all functions in the PSFabricTools module.
+Gets the configuration for use with all functions in the FabricTools module.

 ## EXAMPLES

 ### EXAMPLE 1

-Gets all configuration values for the PSFabricTools module and outputs them.
+Gets all configuration values for the FabricTools module and outputs them.

 ```powershell
 Get-FabricConfig